Psychosynthesis/PulsarSync/README.md

 # PulsarSync

-Although Microsoft has buried Atom (which, as we all know, is quite typical for this nasty company - to buy competitors projects and shut them down), the community still continues to develop the project under a different name - Pulsar.
+Although Microsoft has buried Atom (which, as we all know, is quite typical for this company - to buy competitors projects and shut them down), the community still continues to develop the project under a different name - [Pulsar](https://pulsar-edit.dev).
 So it's time to bring new ftp|sftp syncing-package for them.

 One of the most useful additions for Atom was `remote-sync`, which for some reason was not updated and did not fix bugs.
 I fixed his mistakes in order to continue using this add-on, because. it is quite convenient.
-At the same time I rewrote everything into normal JS.
+At the same time I rewrote everything into simple JS.

 ## So what is it?